redseedtraining/redseed_api_docs/source/includes/_users.md

 `page` | The page of results to retrieve.
 If no page is specified, the first page will be returned.
 `location_id` | Retrieve users from this location and its children `status[]` | Retrieve users with this status.
 Supports multiple values.
+`email` | Retrieve users with this exact email address.
+Returns both active and archived users.

 ## Getting a user's details